ManyGrek/Stochastic-methods/README.md

 # Stochastic-methods
-A combination of stochastic methods implemented on MATLAB
+A combination of stochastic methods such as SIR model, simulated annealing optimization, function smoothing with neural network, agent oriented programming